12 of the Most Effective Ways to Get Out of Debt

 One of the smartest strategies for getting out of debt is to make minimum payments on all of your debts and credit cards except for one.
 Chose the one debt that is charging you the most interest and focus all of your extra payments on paying that one off first.

 Once your first, most expensive debt is paid off, take all of that money that you were paying on that first debt and focus it on the next most expensive debt.
 Continue this method as you pay down each of your debts, and you will be left with your least expensive debt to pay down last.
-This strategy, sometimes referred to as the snowball method, will get you out of debt quickly, and you will feel encouraged as you see your progress.
+This strategy, sometimes referred to as the avalanche method, will get you out of debt quickly, and you will feel encouraged as you see your progress.

 4. Buy a Quality Used Car Rather than a New One